huangginny/Dionysus/README.md

 This Application uses the Google Maps API(s) and includes Google Maps feature and content.
 Use of Google Maps features and content is subject to the then-current versions of the [Google Maps/Google Earth Additional Terms of Service](https://maps.google.com/help/terms_maps.html), and [Google Privacy Policy](https://www.google.com/policies/privacy/)

+### Compatibility
+Minimum supported version: iOS 13.2, iPhone only in portrait mode

+### External Dependencies
+- Fuse: For fuzzy matching to identify the same place across platforms
+- MarkdownView: Render markdown in Swift

 ### Roadmap for Dionysus v1.1
 1. Add filters and sort in both Search and God's Pick
 2. Support more rating platforms, e.g., Zomato and OpenTable